 by Jerry Ross

 As bad as this latest move is, it bodes ill for any extension of New START (Strategic Arms Reduction Treaty) which is scheduled to expire next February.
-This vital nuclear agreement between the US and Russia, signed in 2010, was the latest in a series of treaties reducing nuclear arsenals from a high of nearly 70,000 weapons in the mid 80’s to under 15,000 today.
+This vital nuclear agreement between the US and Russia, signed in 2010, was the latest in a series of treaties reducing nuclear arsenals from a high of nearly 70,000 weapons in the mid 80s to about 14,000 today.
 It actually limited the US and Russia to a maximum of 1600 deployed warheads each and implemented vital new inspection protocols.
-Though these numbers far exceed what most experts say is actually needed for deterrence (a dubious theory in and of itself), the sustained effort to limit the numbers of weapons has been a unifying element of nuclear policy for nearly a half century under both Republican and Democratic administrations.
-But with Donald Trump’s dismantling of the entire arms control regime, New Start is one of the last major nuclear arms limitation agreements standing.
+Though these numbers far exceed what experts say is actually needed for deterrence (a dubious theory in and of itself), the sustained effort to limit the number of weapons has been a unifying element of nuclear policy for nearly a half century under both Republican and Democratic administrations.
+But with Donald Trump’s dismantling of the entire arms control regime, New START is one of the last major nuclear arms limitation agreements standing.
 Failure to extend it would almost certainly spell the demise of nuclear arms control and the beginning of a new and dangerous nuclear arms race.

 There is legislation in the current Congress to restrain Trump’s unilateral withdrawal from international treaties and specifically to promote the extension of the New START agreement.
 Senate bill 845: New START Policy Act of 2019, introduced by Senator Bob Menendez of New Jersey, forces the Trump Administration to provide certain reports to Congress on the impact of the treaty and any failure to renew it.
-Our own Massachusetts Senator Markey’s S.1285: SAVE Act both requires the Administration to justify any failure to extend the treaty and prohibits increases in certain U.S. weapons should they allow it to lapse.
+Our own Massachusetts Senator Markey’s S.1285: SAVE Act both requires the Administration to justify any failure to extend the treaty and prohibits increases in certain US weapons should they allow it to lapse.

 Most troubling of all are recent reports the White House is considering the resumption of atmospheric nuclear testing.
 Such a move would be a throw-back to the earliest years of atomic weapons development.
-In the dawning era of the nuclear arms race, the world realized with growing horror that not only was atomic testing leading to the development of new and unimaginably destructive weapons, but producing extreme environmental and health hazards for the entire globe.
+In the dawning era of the nuclear arms race, the world realized with growing horror that not only was atomic testing leading to the development of new and unimaginably destructive weapons, but it was also producing extreme environmental and health hazards for the entire globe.
 The Kennedy administration succeeded in halting such testing with the 1963 signing of the Limited Test Ban Treaty, a partial ban that stopped atomic testing in the atmosphere, under water and in outer space.
-It was later replaced by the Comprehensive Test Ban Treaty (CTBT), which while never fully ratified, has nevertheless been fully complied with by all the nuclear-armed nations.
+It was later replaced by the Comprehensive Test Ban Treaty (CTBT), which, while never fully ratified, has nevertheless been fully complied with by all the nuclear-armed nations.

-We cannot discount the damage Trump has done through his disrespect of our long term allies, the undermining of global institutions like the World Health Organization (WHO) and failure of leadership both a home and internationally in response to the pandemic.
-Even by example he contributes to international tensions.
+We cannot discount the damage Trump has done through his disrespect of our long-term allies, the undermining of global institutions like the World Health Organization (WHO) and failure of leadership both at home and internationally in response to the pandemic.
+Even by example, he contributes to international tensions.
 Studies have shown that the United States’ behavior with respect to its own nuclear capabilities is a major factor in the choices other nuclear armed nations make.
 In light of this, we cannot but be concerned about the nuclear tinderbox between India and Pakistan, and wonder how Trump’s aggressive policies may have contributed to India’s backing away from its “no first use” policy.
-Finally his lighting fuses with Russia and China is leading the world toward the brink of a new Cold War, or an actual break out of great power conflict.
+Finally, his lighting fuses with Russia and China is leading the world toward the brink of a new Cold War, or an actual outbreak of great power conflict.

 It is past time for denial.
 We are in a moment of maximum peril that calls for citizen action.
 We must raise public awareness of the risks being taken.
 We must support congressional efforts to restrain this administration’s development and deployment of new and incredibly dangerous weapons.
-And we must reduce the massive military spending that could very well bankrupt our nation, instead redirect resources to where the Covid pandemic has shown they are most needed, in accordance with the Constitution, “to promote the general welfare” of our People.
+And we must reduce the massive military spending that could very well bankrupt our nation, and instead redirect resources to where the Covid pandemic has shown they are most needed, in accordance with the Constitution, “to promote the general welfare” of our people.